STAR TREK II: THE WRATH OF KHAN

 There is the promising debut of new characters, especially the introduction of Kirstie Alley as the perky and intriguing new character of the Vulcan-Romulan officer Saavik.
 Alas, Saavik was a character that was thrown away in the subsequent two sequels not to mention blandly replaced by Robin Curtis when Paramount refused to capitulate to Kirstie Alleys demands for increased salary on the next film.
 Saavik is an intriguing character that one would like to see make a reappearance in one of the modern Star Trek series.

 Nicholas Meyer would subsequently go on within the genre to direct the controversial tv movie The Day After (1983) about nuclear war, the little seen Merchant-Ivory production The Deceivers (1988) about Indian Thuggee cults, before returning to the Trek series with script input on The Voyage Home: Star Trek IV (1986) and to helm the last of the classic Star Trek films Star Trek VI: The Undiscovered Country (1991).
 Nicholas Meyers other genre work includes the screenplays for the amusing Invasion of the Bee Girls (1973) and The Night That Panicked America (1975), a tv movie based on the panic surrounding the Orson Welles War of the Worlds broadcast in 1938.
-Meyer still works as a screenwriter for films such as Sommersby (1993), The Prince of Egypt (1998), The Human Stain (2003), Elegy (2008), Houdini (tv mini-series, 2014) and has also produced the Hallmark tv mini-series adaptation of The Odyssey (1997) and the action film Collateral Damage (2002).
+Meyer still works as a screenwriter for films such as Sommersby (1993), The Prince of Egypt (1998), The Human Stain (2003), Elegy (2008), Houdini (tv mini-series, 2014) and has also produced the Hallmark tv mini-series adaptation of The Odyssey (1997), the action film Collateral Damage (2002) and the tv series Star Trek: Discovery (20 ).